-We are undertaking a large number of new business initiatives at the same time, including efforts to expand our business through (i) international expansion, (ii) enhancement of our merchandise assortment and improvements to the quality of our products and services, and (iii) launching new business initiatives, including real estate development and the expansion of RH Hospitality, including by constructing our second RH Guesthouse in Aspen.
-We opened RH England in June 2023 and RH Munich and RH Düsseldorf in November 2023, which marked the beginning of our expansion into continental Europe.
-We have introduced a number of new product categories such as RH Modern and RH Contemporary, expanded the RH Hospitality offering which includes integrated restaurants and wine bars in a number of our Galleries and in our Guesthouse, as well as other innovations such as our private jets, RH1 and RH2, and our luxury yacht, RH3.
+We are undertaking a large number of new business initiatives at the same time, including efforts to expand our business through (i) international expansion, (ii) product transformation and platform expansion, and (iii) launching new business initiatives, such as real estate development and the expansion of RH Hospitality, including by constructing our second RH Guesthouse in Aspen.

+We opened RH England in June 2023, RH Munich and RH Düsseldorf in November 2023, RH Brussels in March 2024 and RH Madrid in June 2024.
+We have introduced a number of new product categories such as RH Modern, expanded the RH Hospitality offering, which includes integrated restaurants and wine bars in a number of our Galleries and in our Guesthouse, as well as other innovations such as our private jets, RH1 and RH2, and our luxury yacht, RH3.
 We are also investing in other new business initiatives, including business acquisitions and investments in joint ventures, such as those related to real estate development projects.